Fair Value of Financial Instruments

 Debt

 The Company measured its material debt obligations and notes payable at original carrying value.
-The fair value of the Revolving Credit Agreement and other short-term financing approximated carrying value, as it consisted primarily of short-term variable rate loans.
+The fair value of the Revolving Credit Agreement and other short-term financing approximated carrying value, as it consisted primarily of variable rate loans.
 The Company measured its non-interest bearing note payable using a rate which the Company could obtain financing of similar nature from other sources at the date of the transaction.
 The unamortized discount is reported in the Consolidated Balance Sheets as a deduction from the face amount of the note payable.
 The Company measured its material debt obligations and note payable using Level 2 inputs as follows:

 (in thousands)As of December 31, 2024